bakerag1/whiskey-row-brew-club/site/content/ghosts-of-the-west/_index.md

 * award categories will be determined based on number of entries
 * Medals will be awarded for first, second, and third in each category
 * First place in each category will be judged for Best of Show (provided sufficient bottles are available)
-* Best of Show winner will receive a special award
+* Best of Show winner will receive a trophy, a $100 LazyG gift card, and more!

 **Rules:**
 * Open only to current residents of Arizona